 This basic principle can be seen in every good that we buy as consumers today, from bottles of pop to the cds of group collaboration software for the office.
 Everything is created on some sort of assembly line, and those assembly lines are powered by machines.
 In addition, the work that takes place at each stop on the assembly line is generally completed by some kind of machine, typically in an industrial setting the machines that carry out the assembly line work are some type of robotics (machines with moving parts).

 Finally, efficiency today means more than just production.
 Efficiency in industry also means limiting the overhead costs of an operation as much as possible.
-Machines will save a lot of money in labour, and they will also allow human workers to apply brains more than hands (which many could justifiably say was the inevitable end result of the evolution of our species anyway) This allows for their to be innovations such as online software for project collaboration and wastewater treatment chemicals to help us live easier and more sustained lives.
+Machines will save a lot of money in labour, and they will also allow human workers to apply brains more than hands (which many could justifiably say was the inevitable end result of the evolution of our species anyway) This allows for their to be innovations to help us live easier and more sustained lives.
 Machines can also allow industry to be more efficient in terms of environmental damage and the production of waste.

 There tends to be some lingering resentment towards machines used to boost efficiency in industry, but by and large this resentment has been without cause.
 Machines make jobs safer for workers and allow those workers to use intellectual rather than manual labour more often.
 And, of course, the increased efficiency of industry today has led to affordable prices in a very wide range of products.
 All of these benefits are the direct result of the use of various machines in industry.